hapijs/hapi/API.md

 Registers a [server method](#server.methods) where:

 - `name` - a unique method name used to invoke the method via [`server.methods[name]`](#server.method).

-- `method` - the method function with the signature is one of:
-    - `async function(...args, flags)` where:
+- `method` - the method function with a signature `async function(...args, [flags])` where:
     - `...args` - the method function arguments (can be any number of arguments or none).
     - `flags` - when caching is enabled, an object used to set optional method result flags:
         - `ttl` - `0` if result is valid but cannot be cached.
 Defaults to cache policy.

 - `options` - (optional) configuration object:

     - `bind` - a context object passed back to the method function (via `this`) when called.
       Defaults to active context (set via [`server.bind()`](#server.bind()) when the method is registered.
 Ignored if the method is an arrow function.

     - `cache` - the same cache configuration used in [`server.cache()`](#server.cache()).
 The `generateTimeout` option is required.

     - `generateKey` - a function used to generate a unique key (for caching) from the arguments passed to the method function (the `flags` argument is not passed as input).
 The server will automatically generate a unique key if the function's arguments are all of types